Beyond oppression: Leveraging Civil Penalty Provisions of the Corporations Act 2001 in shareholder disputes

 - compensation orders.

-In Australia, there are far too many examples where the court has issued multiple orders for a contravention of the civil penalty provisions.
-One prime example involves Rodney Adlar, who was a director of HIH Insurance Ltd in January 1999 which collapsed not too long after its acquisition of FAI Insurance.
+Rodney Adlar (per aticle above) was a director of HIH Insurance Ltd in January 1999 which collapsed not too long after its acquisition of FAI Insurance.
 Many separate litigation proceedings commenced following the collapse of HIH Insurance Ltd. Mr Adler, and other culpable defendants, were ordered to pay compensation of $7,986,000 for losses suffered by HIH Insurance Ltd and Mr Adler was ordered to repay improper benefits, pay pecuniary penalties and was disqualified to act as a director for 20 years.
 Mr Adler also served prison time following his admission of guilt in criminal proceedings initiated against him.

+The key takeaway for litigators involved in private company shareholder disputes is if there are proveable contraventions of the civil penality provisions, there is a path to significant compensation involving egregious misconduct.
 The Act refers to the use of a ‘person’ who has contravened the civil penalty provisions.
 A person can include directors, officers, or the company itself.
-Therefore, applications to commence civil litigation for a contravention of the civil penalty provisions can be made by:
+Applications to commence civil litigation for a contravention of the civil penalty provisions can be made by:

-- the Australian Securities and Investments Commission (ASIC), which happens to have a long history of successful proceedings against directors of ASX listed companies;
+- ASIC, which happens to have a long history of successful proceedings against directors of ASX listed companies;

 - the company involved; and/or